SAP/ui5-tooling-extensions/packages/middleware-code-coverage/docs/API.md

 ---
 ### GET `{path/to/resource}?instrument=true`

-A resource could be instrumented for code coverage by appending `?instrument=true` as a query parameter. **Note:** If a resource has already been excluded via `excludePatterns` in middleware's configuration, the query parameter is ignored.
+A resource could be instrumented for code coverage by appending `?instrument=true` as a query parameter. **Note:** If a resource has already been excluded via `excludePatterns` in the middleware's configuration, the query parameter is ignored.

 **Example:**